Kore-Development/extensionizr/README.md

 This is simply a fork I created for the purpose of making minor tweaks to the code (mainly appearance stuff).
 I was originally going to create my own extension template generator, but luckily I was correct in assuming someone else had already done it, and done it better than I probably could have!
+It's not the most complex thing I've worked with lately, but [altryne/Alex Wolkov](https://github.com/altryne) has my thanks for not only having a live instance of the generator, but also for keeping it open-source.

 Please see the original README below for details on the original project, and support that version :)